-4 Inorganic carbon must be removed from the samples prior to analysis.
+4Remove inorganic carbon from the TOC samples prior to analysis.
 TOC samples may not be filtered prior to analysis.
 TOC samples must be acidified at the time of sample collection to achieve a pH less than or equal to 2 with minimal addition of the acid specified in the method or by the instrument manufacturer.
 Acidified TOC samples must be analyzed within 28 days.

-5 DOC and UV254 samples used to determine a SUVA value must be taken at the same time and at the same location, prior to the addition of any disinfectant or oxidant by the system.
-UV absorption must be measured at 253.7 nm (may be rounded off to 254 nm).
-Prior to analysis, UV254 samples must be filtered through a 0.45 μ pore-diameter filter.
+5DOC and UV254 samples used to determine a SUVA value must be taken at the same time and at the same location, prior to the addition of any disinfectant or oxidant by the system.
+Measure UV absorption at 253.7 nm (may be rounded off to 254 nm).
+Prior to analysis, filter UV254 samples through a 0.45 μ pore-diameter filter.
 The pH of UV254 samples may not be adjusted.
 Samples must be analyzed as soon as practical after sampling, not to exceed 48 hours.